dstndstn/gfa_reduce/README.md

 * to access auxiliary calibration files, it will be necessary to set the CI_REDUCE_ETC environment variable to the location of the etc/ directory
   * the authoritative copy of these files can be found at /project/projectdirs/desi/users/ameisner/CI/ci_reduce_etc/
 * to enable Gaia cross-matching, the GAIA_CAT_DIR environment variable must be set to the full path of "chunks-gaia-dr2-astrom"
+  * the recommended path at NERSC is /global/project/projectdirs/cosmo/work/gaia/chunks-gaia-dr2-astrom
 * this code is intended to be run at NERSC using the DESI software environment, which is Python 3 based:
   * https://desi.lbl.gov/trac/wiki/Pipeline/GettingStarted/NERSC